Gamify-IT/docs/adr/2022-08-17-progression-system.md

 - User knows exactly what to do
 - All study content has to be understood to a certain degree
+- No XP (knowledge) farming possible/ necessary

 ## Contra Chosen Solution

 - Knowledge doesn't really have a purpose now
+- User might get stuck and need help with a minigame to progress